 The shares gained 7.1 percent to $7.53 in New York for their highest close since Oct.
-8. Zipcar, based in Cambridge, Massachusetts, has declined (ZIP) 44 percent this year.
+8. Zipcar, based in Cambridge, Massachusetts, has declined (ZIP:US) 44 percent this year.

 The rating change from neutral is “a high-risk, high- reward contrarian call,” Goldman said in a Nov.
 19 report.
 Zipcar’s profit may rise more than investors expect because of “potentially higher operating margins in new and established markets” such as Boston, New York, San Francisco and Washington, according to the report.